nickmoreton/wagtail-up/README.md

 # Wagtail UP

-A quick start develoment Wagtail project template with a frontend framework.
+A quick start template for the develoment of a Wagtail project, with a frontend framework.

 Backend